NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 He didn't need one, but C.J.
 McCollum got a reminder of how rough life as a solitary scoring option can be.

-McCollum started out on fire against the Warriors on Wednesday, dumping in 26 first-half points and leading the Portland Trail Blazers into halftime with a lead.
+McCollum started out on fire against the Warriors on Wednesday, dumping in 26 first-half points and taking the Portland Trail Blazers into halftime with a lead.
 Golden State suffocated him after the break, siccing Klay Thompson on him and shifting every help rotation an extra step his way.

 He shot just 3-of-12 in the second half as the Warriors pulled away.